How to plan an outdoor event in Chicago

 How early should I confirm my event rental booking?

-Corporate events: 21–30 days in advance.
-Weddings: 3–6 months out.
-Social and private events are more flexible, but popular summer and fall weekends fill fast.
+Corporate events: 21β30 days in advance is typical.
+Weddings: prime summer Saturdays and in-demand venues often book 12+ months ahead; if your date or location is more flexible, confirming 3β6 months before the event usually works β sooner is always safer.
+Social and private events are often comfortable around 2β3 weeks, but popular summer and fall weekends fill fast.
 The sooner you confirm with a deposit, the better your availability.

 You might also find helpful